hunterxcobby/100-days-of-code/log.md

 6. **Review and Testing:**
    - Encouraged the user to run the script and test each command for a practical understanding.
-   - Emphasized the importance of the `cmdloop` method for maintaining the command-line interface.
+   - discovered the importance of the `cmdloop` method for maintaining the command-line interface.

 7. **Documentation:**
    - Documented the code with inline comments to enhance readability and understanding.